 Rodney Parsons, Ph.D., Director

-The Center of Biomedical Research Excellence (COBRE) in Neuroscience, created in 2001 by a grant from the National Institutes of Health (NIH) National Center of Research Resources, enhances neuroscience research and training infrastructure across multiple colleges at the University of Vermont.
+The Center of Biomedical Research Excellence (COBRE) in Neuroscience was created in 2001 by a grant from the NIH National Center of Research Resources to enhance neuroscience research and training infrastructure at the University of Vermont.

 Physiology Core, which provides access to

 to sophisticated equipment required to

 complete cellular and molecular biology